webrecorder/browsertrix/docs/develop/local-dev-setup.md

         MicroK8s uses its own container registry, running on port 32000.

+        1. Ensure the registry add-on is enabled by running `microk8s enable registry`

-        1. Set `export REGISTRY=localhost:32000/` and then run `./scripts/build-backend.sh` and/or `./scripts/build-frontend.sh` to rebuild the images into the MicroK8S registry.
+        2. Set `export REGISTRY=localhost:32000/` and then run `./scripts/build-backend.sh` and/or `./scripts/build-frontend.sh` to rebuild the images into the MicroK8S registry.

-        2. In `./chart/local.yaml`, also uncomment the following lines to use the local images:
+        3. In `./chart/local.yaml`, also uncomment the following lines to use the local images:
         ```yaml
         backend_image: "localhost:32000/webrecorder/browsertrix-backend:latest"
         frontend_image: "localhost:32000/webrecorder/browsertrix-frontend:latest"
         ```

-        Note: whenever `helm` is mentioned, you'll need to run `microk8s helm3` instead.

     ??? info "Minikube"